MiguelCarino/CariPhone/README.md

 # CariPhone
-A basic listening and recording listening implementation for various IP phone techonologies
+A basic listening and recording implementation for various IP phone techonologies